Rated Excellent 4.8 out of 5

 During the face-to-face appointment, you will register fingerprints.
 Upon final approval, you will be issued a National Identity Document (DNI), serving as the official ID card and marking the successful completion of the Argentina Rentista Visa application process.

-It takes around 2-3 months to get an Argentina Rentista Visa.
+It takes around 4-6months to get an Argentina Rentista Visa.
 Processing times can be influenced by factors such as the volume of visa applications, changes in immigration policies, and individual circumstances.
 Our team will guide you at each step and speed up the process.

 It is not hard to get an Argentina Rentista Visa as long as you can meet all the requirements.
-Obtaining an Argentina Rentista Visa involves demonstrating a reliable source of income, meeting specific financial criteria of at approximately USD 2,000 per applicant per month, and providing necessary documentation, including a criminal background check.
+Obtaining an Argentina Rentista Visa involves demonstrating a reliable and passive source of income, meeting specific financial criteria of at least USD 2,000 per applicant, and providing necessary documentation, including a criminal background check.

 Can I Get Residency in Argentina with a Rentista Visa?